 Board Response:

 WFSCA staff have coordinated with TWC to receive a full list of all Registered Apprenticeships in the region.
-Staff are outreaching them to make sure they understand the benefits of registering with the WTPS and are providing technical assistance as needed.
-WFSCA helped local providers successfully register MC3 pre-apprenticeship training on the ETPS and will continue to explore similar opportunities.
+Staff are outreaching them to make sure they understand the benefits of registering with the ETPSand are providing technical assistance as needed.
+WFSCA helped local providers successfully register MC3 pre-apprenticeship training and Lone Star Electric pre-apprenticeship training on the ETPS and will continue to explore similar opportunities.

 B. ApprenticeshipTexas